Irrational-Encoding-Wizardry/guide.encode.moe/src/typesetting/aegisub.md

         several *critical* fixes ,
         several new features,
         and is in general the most actively maintained fork.
+      - If you are, for some reason, interested in the history of Aegisub and the recent-ish forks, you can read about it in a somewhat up-to-date
+        [article on some Fansubbing Wiki][fansub-wiki-aegisub].
   - A font manager
       - Not all font managers are equal.
 Choose the one that works the best for you.
 Some important features might include: